Alieltahan/shop/README.md

     ├── components # container for all the developped files.
         ├── http # Container for HTTP requests.
             └── graphql.js # Contain All The GraphQL Queries.
+        ├── NavBar.js # Container for the Components in the Navbar.
+            ├── Currencies.js # The List of Currencies UL in the Header.
+            └── MiniCart.js # MiniCart.
+            &logo / categories.
         ├── layout # container for the Layout design components.
             ├── Pages # Contain the pages componenets.
                 ├── Cart.js # Full View Cart Page.